• Skip to primary navigation

 • Your family and friends will LOVE it!

-Ingredients for Grilled Octopus
+Ingredients for Cooking Octopus

 Ingredients to make grilled octopus including olive oil, garlic, chillies, fresh herbs, lemon juice, seasoning

-How to Make Grilled Octopus Recipe
+How to Make Grilled Octopus

 A pot filled with water, onion halves, lemon slices, fresh herbs, bay leaves, whole peppercorn and seasoning on the stove ready to boil for the octopus